metno/S-ENDA-documentation/source/users.rst

 **In situ observations:**

-Obeservations can contain uncertainty and errors, and thus they may need to be linked to quality control information.
+Observations can contain uncertainty and errors, and thus they may need to be linked to quality control information.
 It should also be possible for a producer or consumer to flag suspicious data.

 **Remote sensing observations:**